erichards52/Master-Project/README.md

 ## dBScripts
 The directory dBScripts contains scripts which create databases for each classifier.

+**IMPORTANT: EACH CLASSIFIER LISTED HERE WAS USED WITH A CUSTOM DATABASE CREATED SPECIFICALLY FOR THIS PROJECT.
+IF YOU WOULD LIKE TO CREATE A CUSTOM DATABASE, PLEASE REFER TO THE DATABASE CREATION SCRIPTS (dbCreation) LISTED UNDER EACH SPECIFIC CLASSIFIER.**

+**IF YOU WISH TO UTILISE THE DATABASE WHICH WAS PREVIOUSLY CREATED, MERELY USE THE EXAMPLE CLASSIFICATION SCRIPTS LISTED FOR EACH CLASSIFIER**

 ### Kraken

+#### dbCreation

+##### ratKrakDBCreationScript.py
 Invoking the command "python ratKrakDBCreationScript.py" will automatically create a Kraken database with the name HumanVirusBacteriaRat.

-It is best to run this command within a separate directory which has already been named appropriately (i.e.: I typically run this command once I have created a directory called "KrakDB").
+It is best to run this command within a separate directory which has already been named appropriately (i.e.: I ran this command once I had created the directory "ratKrakDB").

-This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome
+This script will create an arachael genome, human genome, bacterial genome, viral genome and rat genome.

+If you wish to create your own custom database, merely add the following lines such that the taxonomic ID is changed to the taxonomic ID for the genome/species/reference sequence you wish to incorporate before running the script.

+print('Downloading <$ANY> genome'+'\n')
+download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')
+print('Converting sequences to kraken input format'+'\n')
+get_fasta_in_kraken_format('<$ANY>_genome.fa')

+Replace <$ANY> with whatever you would like to name your genome.
+Replace <$ID> with the relevant NCBI taxonomy ID (IDs can be found at https://www.ncbi.nlm.nih.gov/taxonomy)

+#### testDataScripts
-In order to run Kraken on specific sequences, invoke the following command:
+In order to run Kraken classification, invoke the following command:

 ------------------------
 Without explanation: